KrishAK47/Udemy---Tableau-Desktop-Certified-Associate-Practice-Exams-/README.md

 # Udemy---Tableau-Desktop-Certified-Associate-Practice-Exams-
 Download all datasets here

+# How to Download Files

+Step 1: Click on the file
+Step 2: Click Download

 List of files and datasources (Versions as of 2020-09-17):

 <b>1.
 HollywoodsMostProfitableStories.xlsx -</b> Title, genre, studio, profitability and ratings for movies released 2007-2012 courtesy of InformationIsBeautiful.net. (https://public.tableau.com/s/resources?qt-overview_resources=1)